cloudant-labs/slate/docs2017/src/basics/index.md

 ## Distributed Systems

-Cloudant's API enables you to interact with a collaboration of numerous machines, called a cluster.
+The {{site.data.keyword.cloudant_short_notm}} API enables applications to interact with a collaboration of numerous servers, called a cluster.
-The machines in a cluster must be in the same datacenter, but can be within different 'pods' in that datacenter.
+The servers in a cluster must be in the same data center, but can be within different 'pods' in that data center.
-Using different pods helps improve the High Availability characteristics of Cloudant.
+Using different pods helps improve the High Availability characteristics of {{site.data.keyword.cloudant_short_notm}}.

-An advantage of clustering is that when you need more computing capacity, you just add more machines.
+An advantage of clustering is that when you need more computing capacity, you add more servers.
-This is often more cost-effective and fault-tolerant than scaling up or enhancing an existing single machine.
+This approach is often more cost-effective and fault-tolerant than scaling up or enhancing an existing single server.

-For more information about Cloudant and distributed system concepts, see the [CAP Theorem](../guides/cap_theorem.html) guide.
+For more information about {{site.data.keyword.cloudant_short_notm}} and distributed system concepts, see the [CAP Theorem](../guides/cap_theorem.html) guide.

 ## Replication

-[Replication](../api/replication.html) is a procedure followed by Cloudant, [CouchDB ![External link icon](../images/launch-glyph.svg "External link icon")](http://couchdb.apache.org/){:new_window}, [PouchDB ![External link icon](../images/launch-glyph.svg "External link icon")](http://pouchdb.com/){:new_window}, and other distributed databases.
+[Replication](../api/replication.html) is a procedure followed by {{site.data.keyword.cloudant_short_notm}}, [CouchDB ![External link icon](../images/launch-glyph.svg "External link icon")](http://couchdb.apache.org/){:new_window}, [PouchDB ![External link icon](../images/launch-glyph.svg "External link icon")](http://pouchdb.com/){:new_window}, and other distributed databases.
 Replication synchronizes the state of two databases so that their contents are identical.

 You can replicate continuously.
-This means that a target database updates every time the source database changes.
+This form of replication means that a target database updates every time the source database changes.
 Continuous replication can be used for backups of data, aggregating data across multiple databases, or for sharing data.